If you need to get rid of a car payment, I feel you. As embarrassing as it is to admit, I’ve actually been through this twice… *facepalm*

 That’s how they get people into car loans, they’re professionals.
 Now keep reading, I’m going to show you how to get out.

-How to get rid of a car payment
+How to get out of a car loan (even if you’re upside down)

 If you’re struggling under the financial burden of a car loan and you want out, you have a few options.
 How you go about offloading your expensive car payment is going to depend on your situation.
 Below are your options for getting out of a vehicle loan.